Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 `M569.6 P50.0 V1`

-*Note that the drive must be in closed-loop mode before this command can be run.
-See [M569 D4](/User_manual/Reference/Gcodes/M569) for putting a drive in closed-loop mode.*
+*Note that the drive must be in closed-loop or assisted-open-loop mode before this command can be run.
+See [M569 D4](/User_manual/Reference/Gcodes/M569) for putting a drive in one of these modes.*

 Running this command should make the drive move slightly: this quadrature tuning manoeuvre will at most make the motor move 10 steps (however note the magnetic encoder calibration moves just over one full motor rotation then back again).
 You may get a warning at this stage, but this is nothing to worry about.